okx-dao/validator-ejector/README.md

 In this mode, Ejector will make a request to a specified endpoint when an exit needs to be made instead of submitting a pre-signed exit message to a CL node.

-Mode is activated by setting the VALIDATOR_EXIT_WEBHOOK variable.
+Mode is activated by setting the VALIDATOR_WEBHOOK_NODE variable.

 This allows NOs to implement JIT approach by offloading exiting logic to an external service and using the Ejector as a secure exit events reader.